 Conversations | Meetings | Conferences | Circles

 Having high expectations, of ourselves and others, is one of the key tenets of Restorative Practice (RP).
-With One Small Step, RP supports you to actively develop good relationships in your community – in school, at work and at home.
+With One Small Step, RP supports you to actively develop good relationships in your community – at work, at home and in education.
 Restorative Practice supports us to be the best that we can be.

-Through RP and with One Small Step you can improve staff morale.
-You can reduce workplace conflict and prevent it’s escalation.
-You can give children skills for life (and teach older dogs new skills too!).
+Through Restorative Practice and with One Small Step you will improve group morale.
+You can reduce – and prevent the escalation of – workplace, family and community conflict.
+You will give young people skills for life (and teach older dogs new skills too!).
 Restorative Practice delivers the techniques we need, to handle disagreement in a healthy way.
 One Small Step will support you to talk restoratively, to demonstrate and encourage key restorative values:

 - Personal Accountability

 Restorative Practice works for a number of reasons.
 Amongst these:

 - RP separates the behaviour from the person